a-rouxel/simca/README.md

 ## Download datasets

-4. Download the standard datasets from this [link (soon)](https://placeholder), then unzip and paste the `datasets_reconstruction` folder in the root directory of SIMCA.
+4. Download the standard datasets from this [link](https://partage.laas.fr/owncloud/index.php/s/geUrFeV1tI32pCr), then unzip and paste the `datasets_reconstruction` folder in the root directory of SIMCA.
 ```bash
 |--simca
     |--MST